Skip to Main Content

 The Village Pub as a Culinary Argument

 Holyport itself is the kind of Berkshire village that sits just far enough from the Maidenhead commuter corridor to retain its own character.
 The green, the church, the pond, the pub: the geography is almost compositionally English.
 Arriving at the Belgian Arms from the direction of the village green, the building reads as a proper local rather than a gastropub conversion assembled to appeal to weekend visitors from Marlow or Windsor.
 That distinction matters.
 Pubs that have been styled for outside approval tend to cook for outside approval too.
-Pubs that have been here long enough to have regulars cook, at their leading, for the place itself.
+Pubs that have been here long enough to have regulars cook for the place itself.

 Where the Food Comes From